Designer: Roseann Meehan Kermes

 4. Cut a slit 3/4" long-1/2" in from remaining end of wristband-to make buttonhole (Diagram 2).
 Test buttonhole for fit.
 If buttonhole is too small, make the slit larger.

 5. Using one strand of matching embroidery floss, make running stitches along each long edge of buttonhole (Diagram 3).
 Make five stitches across each short end of buttonhole to reinforce hole.

 6. Fold wristband in half to find center; mark center with a pin.
-Center appliquéd pincushion on wristband and, using two strands of matching embroidery floss, attach through back of pincushion to complete wristband pincushion
+Center appliquéd pincushion on wristband and, using two strands of matching embroidery floss, attach through back of pincushion to complete wristband pincushion No. 1.

 Make Wristband Pincushion No. 2

 Referring to Assemble and Appliqué Pincushion No. 1, steps 1–7 (use contrasting embroidery floss to add 18 French knots to E flower center); and Finish Wristband Pincushion No. 1, steps 1–6, use yellow, pink, and red wool to complete yellow wristband pincushion.

 Referring to Assemble and Appliqué Pincushion No. 1, steps 1–7 (use matching embroidery floss to add 18 French knots to E flower center); and Finish Wristband Pincushion No. 1, steps 1–6, use gold, brown, and orange wool to complete gold wristband pincushion.